EmirDelicR/starter-pack-react/application/backend/README.md

 **Populate data**

-Navigate in terminal to backend folder and execute.
+Navigate in terminal to backend/scripts folder and execute.
 This command will give some pre defined data.

 ```console
 ./populate_data.sh